aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/faqs/frequently-asked-questions/_index.md

 **A**: You can use the StartingSlide and EndingSlide properties of the SlideShowSettings class to control these settings.
 ### **Q: Is it possible to scan text from a presentation?**
-**A** : Aspose.Slides for Java 4 and later provides the PresentationScanner class under the com.aspose.slides.Util namespace that provides various methods for retrieving whole text from the presentations.
+**A** : Aspose.Slides for PHP via Java 4 and later provides the PresentationScanner class under the com.aspose.slides.Util namespace that provides various methods for retrieving whole text from the presentations.
 ### **Q: Why do internal hyperlinks are lost when slides are cloned ?**
 **A** : There is no way to preserve internal links in case slide is cloned.
 The reason being there can be different number slides and their order in target presentation as compared to source presentation.
 So cloning the slide in target presentation may not point to desired slide link.
 That is why all internal hyperlinks should be reset after slides cloning if necessary.
 ## **Formatting and Images**
 ### **Q: How can I set the color of a table's border?**
 **A**: You can change the border for all borders in a table or just border around whole table.
 For changing all borders, please check the Table.SetBorders function.
 For border of table, you should iterate cell and change color of external borders.
-### **Q: What measure does Aspose.Slides for Java use to place pictures?
+### **Q: What measure does Aspose.Slides for PHP via Java use to place pictures?
 Is it point?**
 **A**: It's pixels and resolution of slides is 576 pixels per inch.
-### **Q: What is default DPI of the slide in PDF and images generated using Aspose.Slides for Java?**
+### **Q: What is default DPI of the slide in PDF and images generated using Aspose.Slides for PHP via Java?**
 **A**: By default, Aspose.Slides generate the PDF and Slide thumbnails with DPI 72.
 The default DPI for MS PowerPoint is 96.
 Aspose.Slides does offer to generate the slide thumbnails with varying DPIs.